-When the 5th year of Buttermilk rolled around, something happened that changed the whole course of Buttermilk.
+When the 5th year of Buttermilk rolled around, something happened that changed the whole course of “Buttermilk”.
 One of Kevin Rogers good friends, Chris Hurst, had a bad year selling hogs.
 He said they weren’t worth taking to market.
 He told Kevin he would GIVE the “Buttermilk Gang” 6 hogs if they wanted to have them processed and they would have all the meat they needed.
 With all this pork on their hands, they had to figure out a way to get rid of it.
-They had sausage, bacon, ham, pork chops, ribs, pork burgers, neck bones, pig feet, and more, so they decided it would be a good idea to have a big breakfast as well as a big afternoon cookout.
+They had sausage, bacon, ham, port chops, ribs, pork burgers, neck bones, pig feet,. and more, so they decided it would be a good idea to have a big breakfast as well as a big afternoon cookout.
 Because they had so much meat, they decided to invite everyone that wanted to come.
 Bring a lawn chair, your favorite beverage, and come on down-all the food was free!
-Some of the local DJ’s, Bobby Kimberland, Ronnie G, and Raymond G, agreed to play music all during the day.
+Some of the local DJs, Bobby Kimberland, Ronnie G and Raymond G, agreed to play music all during the day.
 Since the “Buttermilk Gang” was going to be up most of Friday night for food preparation, they decided to have a street dance for the little kids to go along with the wiener roast and camp out.

 Many activities and good causes have sprung up because of “Buttermilk”.
-The MISS BUTTERMILK PAGEANT, under the direction of Ms. DeDe Cox, has gained notoriety over the years as her winners have gained titles in statewide competitions.
-Two years in a row the good sisters of Eastern Star made the coordination and serving of all the side dishes their community project and received numerous awards for their participation at “Buttermilk”.
-Because of so much bragging about who made the best homemade wine in the area, the Annual Homemade Wine-tasting and Wild Meat Cookout was added to the Buttermilk Lineup on Thursday night from 6:30 till 9 to see who makes the best homemade wine each year.
+The MISS BUTTERMILK PAGEANT, under the direction of Ms. De De Cox, has gained notoriety over the years as her winners have gained titles in statewide competitions.
+Two years in a row, the good sisters of Eastern Star, made the coordination and serving of all the side dishes their community project and received numerous awards for their participation at “Buttermilk”.
+Because of so much bragging about who made the best homemade wine in the area, the Annual Homemade Wine-tasting and Wild Meat Cookout was added to the Buttermilk lineup on Thursday night from 6:30 till 9pm to see who makes the best homemade wine each year.
 Families are now coming together more and more each year to get a chance to stay in touch with families and friends and also see a lot of additions to their extended families.
-And then there are people like Horace Belmear of Morgantown, WV, who found some of his lost family at “Buttermilk”.
-Mr. Belmear, 80 years old, a successful educator for many years at the University of West Virginia was in Bardstown several years ago doing a genealogy trace on some of his relatives.
-He and his mother had left Bardstown when he was 6 years old and move to Louisville and it was rumored that some of his relatives were white.
-At the local library, he was asking about some people that used to live in the old Buttermilk area.
-To his surprise, he was told that they were having a Buttermilk Festival on South 3rd street that same day and maybe he should go there.
-When he got there he was surprised again to find that they were having a Bard Family reunion-and his mother was a Bard.
-He was a happy man.
+And then there are people like Mr. Horace Belmear of Morgantown, WV, who found some of his lost family at “Buttermilk”.
+Mr. Belmear, 80 years old at the time, a successful educator for many years at the University of West Virginia, was in Bardstown several years ago doing a genealogy trace on some of his relatives.
+He and his mother had left Bardstown when he was 6 years old and moved to Louisville and it was rumored that some of his relatives were white.
+At the local library, he was asking people about some people that used to live in the old Buttermilk area.
+To his surprise, he was told that they were having a Buttermilk Festival on South 3rd Street that same day and maybe he should go there.
+When he got there he was surprised again to find that they were having a Bard Family reunion-and his mother was a Bard I He was a happy man.
 He met more cousins than he thought one man should have and filled in a lot of blank spots in his life.
 He and his wife were faithful attendees until her passing in 2006 and his passing in 2012.
 There are many more stories that unfold like this at “Buttermilk”.

 The true meaning of the Buttermilk Weekend is the coming together of friends and family.
 Old and young, male and female, black and white, all these people have direct ties to making Bardstown what it is today.
 Our heritages are inexplicably tied together and bringing us all together in harmony is what has made “Buttermilk” a tremendous success.
 YOU HAVE TO EXPERIENCE IT TO UNDERSTAND IT!
-Good food, good drink, good music, and good fellowship every 4th weekend in August.
-Just what Billy, Joey, Mark, Gator, Kenny, Wayne, Kevin, Mike, and Joe wanted it to be!
+Good food, good drink, good music, and good fellowship every 4th weekend In August.
+Just what Billy, Joey, Mark, Gator, Kenny, Kevin, Wayne and Joe wanted it to be!